Svenito/brew-tools/README.md

 Brew tools has built in help

 ```
-Usage: brew-tools [OPTIONS] COMMAND [ARGS]...
+Usage: brew_tools [OPTIONS] COMMAND [ARGS]...

+  Brew-Tools is a small commandline utility that offers quick access to a
+  set of calculators and tools to help homebrewers create their brews.

+  All values and calculations are provided as guidelines only.
+Brew-tools
+  should not be used for professional brewing.
+No warranty or guarantee of
+  accuracy is provided on the information provided by this calculator.

 Options:
   --version  Show the version and exit.
   -imperial  Use imperial units.
 Metric by default.
   --help     Show this message and exit.

 Commands:
-abv
-infuse
-kegpsi
+  abv             Calculates the ABV from the original and final gravity...
+  adjust-gravity  Calculate the amount of liquid to boil off/dilute with to...
+  adjust-volume   Calculate the new gravity after a change in wort volume...
+  attenuation     Calculates the apparent and real attenuation from the...
+  convert         Convert a value between given measurements.
+  dme             Given the current volume of the mash, work out how much...
+  fg-from-att     Given a starting gravity and a desired attenuation level,...
+  infuse          Given the current mash temperature, work out how much...
+  kegpsi          Calculates the regulator pressure required to achieve...
   prime
-dme
 ```

 and also for its commands